VersionLens/loops-python-unofficial/README.md

 You will need a Loops API key to use the package.

-In your Loops account, go to [Settings > API](https://app.loops.so/settings?page=api) and click "Generate key".
+In your Loops account, go to the [API Settings page](https://app.loops.so/settings?page=api) and click "Generate key".

 Copy this key and save it in your application code (for example as `LOOPS_API_KEY` in an `.env` file).

+See the API documentation to learn more about [rate limiting](https://loops.so/docs/api#rate-limiting) and [error handling](https://loops.so/docs/api#debugging).

 ## Usage